Safeguarding & Student Welfare

 National Society of Prevention of Cruelty to Children (NSPCC)

-The September 2016 version of the document which is statutory guidance and encompasses all aspects of Safeguarding work in schools can be accessed at:
+The latest version of the document which is statutory guidance and encompasses all aspects of Safeguarding work in schools can be accessed at: